acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 Now, when using Reux with React, it's common to use something called *action creators*.
 It's simply functions that return actions.
 Let's create one for this action in the same file:

-    export const searchYoutube = data => {
+    export const searchYoutube = searchTerm => {
-        console.log('Inside action creator searchYoutube', data);
+        console.log('Inside action creator searchYoutube', searchTerm);

         return {
             type: SEARCH_YOUTUBE,
-            searchTerm: data
+            searchTerm
         };
     };

 Create a filed called `reducer.js` in the same folder as `index.js`.

-Let's declare an initial state in it and the reducer function itself with one action:
+Let's import the actions and declare an initial state in it, and then of course the reducer function itself handling this action:

+    import * as actions from './actions';

     const initialState = {
         searchTerm: '',